Pediatric Care | Children's Doctor - Penn Hills, PA

 From babies to teenagers, children need extra help and care as they grow into healthy adults.
 Between regular exams, immunizations, school physicals, and more, it can be difficult for families to keep track of everything their child needs.
 But our team is here to stay on top of these things and more.
 Premier’s team of pediatricians is experienced and knowledgeable in the delivery of pediatric primary care.
 Our team is also highly collaborative, sharing their collective knowledge and experiences.
 This teamwork provides a higher standard of care for all of the infants, children, and adolescents we see.
 Trust us for support and guidance in the health and development of your child - and contact us to schedule your family’s next visit.

 Premier Medical Associates, an affiliate of the Allegheny Health Network, is the largest multi-specialty physician practice in the Greater Pittsburgh area.
-Our team offers weekday, evening and Saturday hours for pediatric visits at our Penn Hills and Irwin locations.
+Our team offers weekday, evening and Saturday hours for pediatric visits at our and locations.

 Pediatricians are doctors who have focused on a branch of medicine that involves the medical care of infants, children, and adolescents (also referred to as pediatric care).
 Pediatricians can help to manage the physical, behavior, and mental health of children.

 Primary care physicians, or PCPs, practice general medicine and are the first line of defense against many common ailments.
 While they can help with some basic ailments, they do not have the pediatric background of study that pediatricians do.

 When Do I Need To Call My Pediatrician?

 It's perfectly acceptable to call a pediatrician even for minor and routine matters, including medicines, minor illnesses, injuries, behavior, or even parenting advice.
 Because children can grow sick and unhealthy quite quickly, we would rather be safe than sorry.

 We also encourage you to call and to confirm the best next steps for your family if your child experiences any of the following: